 The Cultural Significance of “The Match”

-When you wear an Ethnic Co-ord Sets, you’re not following a borrowed trend.
+When you wear an ethnic co ord sets for women, you’re not following a borrowed trend.
 You’re continuing a tradition that simply got a more modern silhouette.

 At Gulabik, this heritage informs every design decision.
 The hand-block prints, the embroidery placement, the way a border finishes a hem — these details exist because the garment should feel rooted even when the cut is contemporary.
 The silhouette can be modern.
 The soul doesn’t need to change.